-The Canon EOS 5D Mark IV ranks as Canon’s latest advanced level DSLR.
+The Canon 5D Mark IV ranks as Canon’s latest advanced level DSLR.
 For the most part, it looks and handles like its predecessor, the 5D Mark III.
-This advanced camera is a plus for veteran photographers who know their camera by heart.
+This advanced camera is a plus for veteran photographers who know their cameras by heart.
 Inside there’s a brand new 30MP sensor that utilizes Canon’s Dual Pixel AF tech.

 Canon 5D Mark IV comes with an improved image processor that supports 7fps capture.
 The video engine for this camera for advanced photographers can record footage at 4K quality.

-Canon MARK IV Design and Build
+Canon 5D Mark IV: Design and Build

-It’s a moderately sized full-frame body advanced level camera measuring 4.6 by 5.9 by 3.0 inches.
+It’s a moderately-sized full-frame body advanced level camera measuring 4.6 by 5.9 by 3.0 inches.
 Canon 5D Mark IV weighs 1.8 pounds.
 It’s smaller than bodies with an integrated vertical shooting grip, like the Nikon D5.
 An option of adding the BG-E20 battery grip will make it a beefier camera.

 The grip lets you use two batteries intended for powering the best-advanced user’s camera.
 CIPA rates it at a net 900 shots through the viewfinder when the battery is fully charged.
 It offers 300 shots when you resolve to use its rear LCD.
 The battery lifespan is not quite good as that of the 5D Mark III when using the optical viewfinder with 950 shots.

-Performance of Canon 5D Mark IV
+Canon 5D Mark IV: Performance

 Canon EOS 5D Mark IV has a new 30MP image sensor.
 It’s the first time we’ve seen this particular resolution on a full-frame camera.
 It delivers on its promise of balancing resolution and high ISO performance.
 The native ISO ranges from 100 through 32000, with ISO 51200 and ISO 102400 available as extended settings.

-Canon 5D Mark IV Viewfinder
+Canon 5D Mark IV: Viewfinder

 The optical viewfinder is bright and clear.
 It covers 100 percent of the frame.
 What you see is what you shoot.
 Canon 5D Mark IV is quite bright due to its glass pentaprism design.
 It’s also large, delivering a 0.71x magnification rating.

 There’s a lot of information which you can see in the viewfinder.
-Exposure settings and a number of shots left in the shooting buffer are displayed in green at the bottom.
+Exposure settings and the number of shots left in the shooting buffer are displayed in green at the bottom.
 It is found in the frame area.
 The outline for the autofocus area is shown in black, together with the focus points.
 They light up in red when active for better visibility.

-Canon 5D Mark IV Images
+Canon 5D Mark IV: Images